RBornat/jape/distrib/MacOSX/README.md

 ## Choose a theory

 At present you have to open a theory file (.jt extension) through Jape's File menu (File>Open... or File>Open new theory...).
 The examples directory contains lots of example theories.
-The one I use in the Proof and Disproof book is `examples/natural_deduction/I2L.jt` .
+The one I use in the Proof and Disproof book (see below) is `examples/natural_deduction/I2L.jt` .

 ## Have fun